AMOS-HoneyBadgers/RealTimeScheduler/docs/technology_decisions.md

  - The coverage will be tested with jacoco and checked before every push via a githook

 ### Data Storage
- - We will use a combination of PostgreSQL and REDIS, because both data-bases have a pre-installed service on the Pivotal Cloud Foundry platform
+ - We will use a combination of PostgreSQL and REDIS, because both data-bases have a pre-installed service on the Pivotal Cloud Foundry platform.
+We will use PostGreSQl as our main data storage database, which will store groups and tasks persistent.
+Redis will be used to share status among our service instances.